Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_ml/aks/aks_blob_mnist_arm_template/_index.md

 ## Known Issues

-- Deleting the **2** Inference Endpoint resources are not supported from Azure Portal at this time - doing so may return the following error:
+- Deleting the **2** Inference Endpoint resources are not supported from the Azure portal at this time - doing so may return the following error:

   ![Deleting Azure ML inference from resource group](./26.jpg)